-If you are experiencing unwanted compulsive sexual behaviors—infidelity, pornography addiction, obsessions, problem masturbation, illegal or high-risk sexual preoccupations, then it will be useful for you to in explore your attachment history.
+If you are experiencing unwanted compulsive sexual behaviors—infidelity, pornography addiction, obsessions, problem masturbation, illegal or high-risk sexual preoccupations, then it will be useful for you to in exploring your attachment history.
 Experience teaches clinicians that our personal attachment style, which is formed in infancy and reflects our relationships with primary caregivers, often helps explain how and why we “act out” sexually in the ways we do.

 If we felt secure in our primary relationships as children, then we are likely to seek out and put our trust in primary relationships as adults; we are likely to attract healthier partners and be more equipped to maintain functioning relationships.
 If we experienced high levels of anxiety in our primary childhood relationships, which can happen as a result of abuse, neglect, and when our caretakers themselves are experiencing trauma or mental health/addiction issues, then we are more likely to be anxious, preoccupied, dismissive or avoidant in our adult relationships.